 - Obturator externus.

 - Adductor brevis.

-Its terminal part creates an articular branch termed genicular branch, which pierces the adductor magnus or goes through hiatus for femoral vessels to reach the popliteal fossa where it runs along the popliteal vessels and pierces the oblique popliteal ligament to provide the knee joint.
+Its terminal part creates an articular branch termed genicular branch, which pierces the adductor magnus or goes through hiatus for femoral vessels to reach the popliteal fossa where it runs along the popliteal vessels and pierces the oblique popliteal ligament to supply the knee joint.

 Injury of The Obturator Nerve

 The obturator nerve could possibly be injured in the anterior dislocation of the hip joint, orduring radical retropubic prostatectomy.
 Listed here are the characteristic clinical features: